FedMLLM: Federated Fine-tuning MLLM on Multimodal Heterogeneity Data: Introduction

 \section{Introduction}

-Multimodal Large Language Models (MLLMs), which regard Large Language Models (LLMs) as core components for performing various multimodal tasks, have rapidly emerged as a research hotspot~\cite{yin2023survey}.
-Their exceptional performance and potential as a pathway to artificial general intelligence contribute to this trend.
-However, the high computational costs and the requirement for large amounts of training data are significant challenges that hinder the further development and application of MLLMs in the real world~\cite{yao2024minicpm, liu2023visual}.
-For the former, various lightweight MLLMs~\cite{yao2024minicpm, li2024mini} and Parameter Efficient Fine-Tuning (PEFT)~\cite{hu2021lora, lester2021power} methods, such as Low-Rank Adaptation (LoRA)~\cite{hu2021lora}, have been investigated.
-For the latter, a practical solution is to extend the data scope from public datasets to unused private data via Federated Learning (FL)~\cite{mcmahan2017communication, kairouz2021advances}.
+Multimodal Large Language Models (MLLMs), which use Large Language Models (LLMs) as core components for various multimodal tasks, have rapidly emerged as a research hotspot~\cite{yin2023survey}.
+The exceptional performance of MLLMs and their potential as a pathway to artificial general intelligence have driven this trend.
+However, the decreasing amount of available public data~\cite{villalobos2024position} is an urgent issue that hinders the further development and application of MLLMs in the real world~\cite{yao2024minicpm, liu2023visual}.
+To expand the available data scope, a practical solution is to fine-tune existing MLLMs, trained on public data, with unused private data via Federated Learning (FL)~\cite{mcmahan2017communication, kairouz2021advances}.